CSIS-iLab/india-states/_authors/kartikeya-singh.md

 ---
 title: Kartikeya Singh
-job_title: Deputy Director and Fellow, Wadhwani Chair in U.S.-India Policy Studies
+job_title: Senior Associate (Non-resident), Chair in U.S.-India Policy Studies
 image: "/uploads/kartikeya-singh-headshot.jpg"
 current_staff: true

 ---
-At CSIS, Dr. Singh is charged with leading the Wadhwani Chair’s work on India’s states, including a new project on energy.
-Prior to joining CSIS, he worked at the U.S. Department of Energy supporting and managing U.S.-India and U.S.-Pakistan bilateral energy cooperation.
+Dr. Kartikeya Singh is director of programmes at the SED Fund, where he manages the portfolio to support energy transition efforts around the world.
+To inform his strategies, he leverages his extensive experience being in or engaging with government, research institutions, intergovernmental organizations, civil society, and industries in the sustainable development sector.
+He has also traveled from the Arctic to the Antarctic exploring the challenges of energy geopolitics in a changing climate.